-Being over-weight gain can have impact on our health and the way heart functions as it makes the process of providing nutrients hard.
-Estrogen is one of the major hormones that affects where women store fat in the body and how it is utilized.
-Both these factor play a role in slowing down the pace of metabolism.
+Being over-weight gain can have an impact on our health and the way heart functions as it makes the process of providing nutrients hard.
+Estrogen is one of the major hormones that affect where women store fat in the body and how it is utilized.
+Both these factors play a role in slowing down the pace of metabolism.
 It has been proved that being overweight is a major contributor in the inception of heart disease.

 Women can prevent Heart Diseases by keeping in mind this Checklist for Heart Disease Prevention